marcysutton/testing-accessibility-demos/workshop4-interactions-mechanics/exercise4-announcements-with-AT/README.md

 Sometimes, screen readers need to be notified of things happening on the screen without their focus being moved.
 That's where ARIA Live Regions come in.
 You can apply them with `role=alert`, `role=status`, `aria-live=assertive` or `aria-live=polite` on page load, and by adding text to them assistive technologies will make an announcement.
-There are more ways to configure Live Regions, such as the `aria-atomic` attribute which will change how much of the text is announced (all or parts of it?).
+There are more ways to configure Live Regions, such as the `aria-atomic` and `aria-relevant` attributes, which will change how much of the text is announced (all or parts of it?).

 There is also the topic of client-side routing, which is an opportunity to tie focus management and announcements together.